Priyanka Jarkiholi

 Priyanka Satish Jarkiholi (born 16 April 1997) is an Indian politician from Karnataka.
-She is a first-time MP from Chikkodi Lok Sabha Constituency of Belgavi District.
+She is a first-time MP from Chikkodi Lok Sabha Constituency of Belagavi District.
 She represents Indian National Congress.
 She won the 2024 Indian general election in Karnataka.
 She is the second youngest woman MP in India in 2024.

 Early life and education

 Daughter of Congress leader and Member of Legislative Assembly Satish Jarkiholi, Priyanka is from Adivasi Tribal community in Yamakanmardi village of Chikkodi, Karnataka.
 She runs her own business.
 She completed her Master of Business Administarion in 2021 from Visvesvaraya Technological University, Belagavi, Karnataka.

 Career

 Priyanka made her political debut winning the 2024 Indian general election in Karnataka from Chikkodi Lok Sabha Constituency in Belgaum district.
 She defeated Annasaheb Shankar Jolle of Bharatiya Janata Party by a margin of 90,834 votes.
 She polled a vote share of 51.21 per cent.

 She is the first tribal woman in Karnataka to win an unreserved seat.
-She is also the second youngest to be elected to the parliament in 2024.
-She is aged 27 years, 1 month, 18 days old on 4 June 2024.
+She is also the second youngest to be elected to the parliament.